-From Fig.~\ref{fig:1l}, one can reach many conclusions.
-A PRHM scenario is most likely possible, where the radiative corrections can give rise to the Higgs mass and simultaneously push the scalar mixing to be in agreement with the total Higgs strength bound~\cite{ATLAS:2016neq}.
-For instance, for heavy scalar masses below $3~\mathrm{TeV}$, the one-loop quartic couplings $\lambda_{H}^{1-\ell}$ and $\omega^{1-\ell}$ are not practically constrained by the perturbativity since they are lying in the ranges $[0.07,2.5]$ and $[-1,2]$, respectively.
+From Fig.~\ref{fig:1l}, one can learn many conclusions.
+A PRMH scenario is viable for a large parameters space, where the radiative corrections can give rise to the Higgs mass and simultaneously push the scalar mixing to be in agreement with the total Higgs strength bound~\cite{ATLAS:2016neq}.
+For instance, for heavy scalar masses below $3~\mathrm{TeV}$, the one-loop quartic couplings $\lambda_{h}^{1-\ell}$ and $\omega^{1-\ell}$ are not practically constrained by the perturbativity since they are lying in the ranges $[0.07,2.5]$ and $[-1,2]$, respectively.
 However, the singlet one-loop quartic coupling $10^{-5}<\lambda_{\phi}^{1-\ell}\leq4\pi$, together with the previous requirements make the singlet scalar VEV lies in the range $600~\mathrm{GeV}<x<100~\mathrm{TeV}$.
-Here, the fact that the heavy scalar is barely constrained by the recent RUN-II measurements of ATLAS with 139 $\mathrm{fb}^{-1}$~\cite{ATLAS:2020zms,ATLAS:2020tlo,ATLAS:2021nps}, and CMS with 137 $\mathrm{fb}^{-1}$~\cite{CMS:2021klu}, makes this scenario within the reach of the coming analysis.
+Here, the fact that the heavy scalar is barely constrained by the recent RUN-II measurements of ATLAS with 139 $\mathrm{fb}^{-1}$~\cite{ATLAS:2020zms,ATLAS:2020tlo,ATLAS:2021nps}, and CMS with 137 $\mathrm{fb}^{-1}$~\cite{CMS:2021klu}, this scenario would be within the reach of the coming analysis.